rng-guy/NFSMWBartender/APPENDIX.md

 * The configuration (.ini) files for this feature set are located in `BartenderSettings\Advanced`.

-* The unedited configuration files for this feature set approximate the game's vanilla values.
+* The unedited configuration files for this feature set resemble the game's vanilla values.

 * You can disable this entire feature set by deleting all of its configuration files.

 * Bartender disables this feature set if you leave any free-roam "Chasers" spawn table empty.

 * Rarely, the engagement count above the pursuit board may appear to be inaccurate compared to how many cops are actually around you at a given moment.
-That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join the pursuit through Strategy spawns, from roadblocks, or as helicopters.
+That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join your pursuit through Strategy spawns, from roadblocks, or as helicopters.

 * For each Heat level, you should set a `FullEngagementCopCount` VltEd parameter > 0.
 Otherwise, Bartender may fail to update the displayed engagement count accurately.